 I love the utilizing jewelry as decoration for ears and walls!
 These two DIY jewelry organizers are perfect to hang on the wall in a bedroom or bathroom.
 Best part?
 They can be made as large as necessary or you can always make multiples.

 Use an old picture frame and window mesh to make earrings a work of art.
-(And a lot easier to find!)
+Not to mention a lot easier to find!

 I made this necklace organizer with leftover wood floor samples and it has been hanging in my bedroom ever since!

 Turn a full length door into vertical storage to hold all things kid with a full length mirror as center stage.

 If you’re up for a little DIY, these ledge shelves can be made to fit any wall and hold an amazing amount of books.

 14. Bathing suits